martintasker/cognito-auth/README.md

 ### Issues

+* puzzle about when it's necessary to get credentials after authentication
 * S3 application should be more cleanly separated from Cognito auth basics
 * current building and packaging works, but is a bit icky